 Our actions can be small scale or large — from our own backyards, to local schools and parks, to the national level.

 On a personal scale, Cornell Lab of Ornithology suggests seven simple things.
-I’ll add two questions to think about: Do you treat your lawn?
+As part of their list, here are two questions to think about: Do you treat your lawn?
 Do you ‘fog’ your backyard to keep mosquitoes away?
 Reducing insects means birds and nestlings starve.

 On a local and national scale we can work to restore habitat and reduce pesticides through conservation organizations and our local Audubon and birding clubs (see list at end).